02Apr2018_MC_IRAQ_BehindTheScences-7.jpg

 Sophia Jones

-Over the past decade, she has worked as a journalist covering conflict, human rights, and security in nearly two dozen countries.
-Her reporting has taken her inside ISIS tunnels in Iraq, gold mines in Ghana, HIV clinics in Russia, prisons in Afghanistan, refugee camps in Greece, revolutionary protests in Egypt, and beyond.
+Prior to joining HRW, she worked as a journalist for a decade covering conflict, human rights, and security across the Middle East, Afghanistan, Europe, and Africa.
+Her reporting has taken her inside ISIS tunnels in Iraq, gold mines in Ghana, HIV clinics in Russia, prisons in Afghanistan, refugee camps in Greece, and revolutionary protests in Egypt.

-She has written for The New York Times, TIME, National Geographic, Rolling Stone, Politico, Foreign Policy, The Atlantic, NPR, Reuters, and Marie Claire Magazine.
+Her investigations and reporting have been published in The New York Times, TIME, National Geographic, Rolling Stone, Politico, Foreign Policy, The Atlantic, NPR, Reuters, and Marie Claire.

-Sophia previously served as executive editor at Starling Lab, a research center at Stanford and USC.
-There, she explored new tools to capture, store, and verify digital records.
-In December 2022, Rolling Stone Magazine published her groundbreaking year-long investigation into war crimes committed by an infamous Serb death squad, and the lack of accountability that followed.
-News outlets and journalists around the world reported on the investigation in a dozen languages.
-Sophia’s reporting was honored with an award from the American Society of Magazine Editors, a “Citation of Excellence” from the Overseas Press Club, a News and Documentary Emmy Award nomination, and a Scripps Howard Award nomination.
+Sophia served as executive editor at Starling Lab, a research center at Stanford and USC, from 2021-2022, where she helped pioneer and test cryptographic provenance protocols to capture, store, and verify digital records.
+While there, she led and authored a groundbreaking year-long Rolling Stone investigation that exposed a Serbian DJ and former member of a Serbian death squad involved in a Bosnian War massacre.
+News outlets around the world reported on the investigation in a dozen languages.
+The reporting won awards and honors, including an award from the American Society of Magazine Editors, a “Citation of Excellence” from the Overseas Press Club, a News and Documentary Emmy Award nomination, and a Scripps Howard Award nomination.

-She was The Fuller Project’s global editor from 2017 to 2021.
-There, her reporting from Afghanistan for The New York Times Magazine won an award from the Military Reporters and Editors Association.
-Her reporting was also shortlisted for the Biedler Prize for Cancer Journalism and the South Asian Journalists Association Daniel Pearl Award.
-Sophia served as HuffPost's Middle East correspondent from 2013-2016.
+As global editor at The Fuller Project (2017-2021), her deep-dive reporting from Afghanistan for The New York Times Magazine won an award from the Military Reporters & Editors Association.
+Her reporting was shortlisted for the Biedler Prize for Cancer Journalism and the South Asian Journalists Association’s Daniel Pearl Award.
+Sophia served as HuffPost's Middle East correspondent (2013-2016).

 Mid-interview with a family in Mosul, Iraq, in 2018.
 (Photo by Andrea DiCenzo)